matrixjnr/mpesa-node-api/README.md

 # Mpesa-Node-API(mpesalib)

 mpesalib is a Node.js library for Safaricom Daraja API Made for OOP developers with love.
+You don't need to know the architecture of the Daraja API, just import the functions and pass correct arguments to the function and implement a method that returns a response from function.instance.

 ## Requirements